$250

 • Document your injuries and treatments you have received and how your injuries affect your life, your ability to work, and your relationships.

 • Get legal help as soon as possible.
-Guidance from your own attorney will help protect your rights and keep you from making costly mistakes.
+Your attorney’s guidance will help protect your rights and keep you from making costly mistakes.

 How a Lawyer for Amazon Truck Accidents Can Help